Los Angeles High School: 1917, Olympic Boulevard

 In 1917, the school moved to its current location on Olympic Boulevard, and Rimpau with 1,937 students.
-The new campus was designed by architects John C. Austin and Frederick M. Ashley in an Elizabethan/Jacobean Revival style, often described as Collegiate Gothic, typical of academic architecture of the period.
+The new campus was designed by John C. Austin and Frederic M. Ashley in an Elizabethan/Jacobean Revival style, often described as Collegiate Gothic, typical of academic architecture of the period.
 To ensure a permanently beautiful vista for contemplation and to honor classmates who had fallen in World War I, students and alumni purchased the land across the street to create a tree-filled memorial park.
 On that site, the Memorial Branch Library was later built, also designed by Austin and Ashley, in a Tudor Revival style intended to harmonize with the high school building across Olympic Boulevard.

 South view of 3rd location, with graduating class of 1940 in foreground.

 Actual student government was instituted at LAHS in the early 1900s, eliminating one of the main reasons for Star and Crescent's existence.
 Meanwhile, as the size of the student body increased over years, the lower grades were successively dropped from Star and Crescent until by 1935 only seniors were members.
 Star and Crescent probably disappeared after World War II, but it is difficult to determine the exact year since no one at the school today can say when it ended.
 In particular, yearbooks were published during the years of America's involvement in that war, so it seems likely it might have disappeared after the war years.
 In the S'42 yearbook a page was devoted to Star and Crescent with its Officers and Faculty sponsors listed.
 The graduating class of 1970 received their Star & Crescent pins at a special ceremony.

 On July 1, 1961, the Los Angeles City High School District and the elementary school districts were merged into the Los Angeles Unified School District.
 For many years, The Blue and White Daily was one of the few high school newspapers to be published Tuesday through Friday mornings during the school year except for holidays and the first 11 and last five days of the semester.
 It was a four-page paper.
 In 1962, "Daily" was dropped from the name and the publication became a weekly.
 It is currently published monthly.

 Los Angeles High School is shown in the opening credits of the 1940s movie "Strike Up The Band" and the 1943 movie "Henry Aldrich Gets Glamour".
 The popular late 1960s and early 1970s television series Room 222 was filmed at LAHS.